-Pictured below is a simple budget template.
+On the following page is a simple budget template.
 Use it to think about how you earn and spend money.

 The amount of money in your possession can be income earned from a job or chores.
 It can be given to you, as with an allowance.
 Income is money you receive periodically.